This Is the Last Time: Fierce Panda single

 The Fierce Panda version was the first Keane record released outside the UK and one of the few singles available in the United States.
 The single sold around 4,000 copies and is stated to have charted at number 58; however, this was ineligible for the chart due to the hyperlink the record contained.
 It was the only record ever co-released with White Light Records, Keane's own label, which soon disappeared since there was already a company with that name.

 Island single

 A year after signing with Island Records, a reissue of the song was released on 22 November 2004.
-This reissue featured all-new B-sides and cover, as well as a reworked version of the single and its music video.
-Additionally, a DVD was released featuring a cover showing a deer instead of the bull used on the single cover.
-This newer release includes a 2003 demo of the song featuring Rice-Oxley on lead vocals.
+This version featured a new cover of a bull on a yellow background, the version of the song from Hopes and Fears, an all-new B-side "She Opens Her Eyes", a demo of the single from 2003 with Rice-Oxley on lead vocals, and the music video for the single.
+Additionally, a DVD single was released, using a cover showing a deer instead of the bull used on the CD single cover, featuring live performances from the band and a photo gallery.